Eric-Kosovec/SecureMem/README.md

 # SecureMem
-Provides means of getting memory-locked pages and securly zeroing this memory for use with quickly used sensitive data.
+Provides means of getting memory-locked pages and securly zeroing this memory for use with quickly-used sensitive data.